Endangered Species Act of 1973: Delays in specifying recovery actions

 Listing of a species "triggers two overlapping types of conservation measures: extinction prevention and recovery actions."
 An official document required by the Act has come to be known as a recovery plan.
 The Act "gives few guidelines for their preparation and content and does not specify a deadline for how soon after listing the Services must complete recovery plans."
 A 2023 report on the Act issued by Defenders of Wildlife calculated that "265 species listed under the Act lack recovery guidance of any kind, while 370 additional species lack final recovery guidance."
 The group also noted that more than half of the existing recovery plans were more than 20 years old.

 Besides alleged funding inadequacies, several inherent problems have been pointed to for delays in agency translation of scientific findings into actions beyond extinction prevention and thus actively toward species recovery.
 One such problem is the "knowledge—action boundary" that distinguishes conservation scientists from conservation managers.
 That is, how can scientific scholarship be made actionable, and thereby contribute directly to forward-moving policies and practices?
 Impediments to generating boundary-spanning conservation science include "a reward structure in science that promotes publication and grant income rather than engaging with conservation practitioners."
 Distrust across the boundary may also develop if conservation managers perceive that ESA funding allocated to research or monitoring reduces what is available for recovery actions.

 "Fear of failure in conservation" is another factor that contributes to agency and manager hesitancy to undertake recovery actions for which there is no certainty of success.
 There are two reasons why scientists themselves may abstain from recommending actions.
 One is fear that making such recommendations may compromise their status as objective researchers whose conclusions can be trusted.
 A second is fear that a recommended action that is undertaken but then fails may injure their reputation.
 These fears may be heightened when recommendations pertain to a species for which controversy has developed or one whose population has declined so drastically that any manipulation of the species or its habitat may later be denounced as contributing to its further decline or extinction.
 Thus there are multiple reasons why recovery programs for some species "may be trapped in a cycle where more resources are allocated to information gathering versus action."

+Species recovery is slowed by inherent complexities.
+The U.S. Fish & Wildlife Service maintains a webpage that sets forth the stages of the recovery process.
+Included is a linked list of 7 named "services" that the agency offers to assist collaborative parties in accomplishing beneficial actions themselves: